abi/screenshot-to-code/README.md

+This is a fork of [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code)

+The goal of this fork is to improve the strategy for Docker build and run, and now you can run this project with less memory and image downloads, without the need for docker-compose.

 # screenshot-to-code

 This simple app converts a screenshot to code (HTML/Tailwind CSS, or React or Bootstrap or Vue).
 It uses GPT-4 Vision to generate the code and DALL-E 3 to generate similar-looking images.
 You can now also enter a URL to clone a live website!